nesi/support-docs/docs/General/NeSI_Policies/Proposal_Development_allocations.md

-A Proposal Development allocation is a short-term allocation of up to 2,000 compute units per month (on Mahuika) or 50 node-hours per month (on Māui) or both, for up to five months.
+A Proposal Development allocation is a short-term allocation of up to 2,000 compute units per month (on Mahuika) or 50 node-hours per month (on Māui) or both, for up to six months.
 During your Proposal Development allocation you can find out:

 -   whether your software can run on a [NeSI